Smart questions to ask during a Job Interview

 - ‘What have you enjoyed most working here?’
 This is a positive question and is there for alright to ask.
 It will help you understand the working climate.

 - ‘How is success determined in this position?’
 A great question if you are eager to grow.
-This shows the employer that you are looking for be successful and will show you if the way of working is what you are looking for.
+Many companies tend to offer employee gift cards to motivate their employees.
+Asking this question shows the employer that you are looking to be successful and will show you if the way of working is what you are looking for.

 - ‘Who was the person working before in this position?’
 An excellent question if you’d like to know more about the company, what type of person was working there and why the person is not in the position anymore.